Pruszków: Crime

 The most well known of the Polish organised crime groups in the 1990s was the so-called "Pruszków gang" and their arch-nemesis' the "Wołomin gang", with whom they fought bloody turf wars.
 Eventually the groups were finally crushed by the Polish police in cooperation with the German police in a spectacular raid on the A2 motorway between Konin and Poznań in September 2011.

 Population

-The town's population has grown significantly, from 16,000 in the early part of the 20th century to 60,068 in the 2014 census by the Central Statistical Office of Poland.

 Sports

 The city's local football team is Znicz Pruszków.
-It plays in the third division but in the past it competed in the second division between 2007-2010 and 2016-2017.
+It plays in the second division since 2023 where they previously competed between 2007-2010 and 2016-2017.
 Robert Lewandowski played for Znicz from 2006 to 2008, whereas Pruszków-born Jacek Gmoch and Radosław Majewski also played in Znicz: Gmoch from 1953 to 1958, Majewski from 2002 to 2006.

 The city has two professional basketball teams: women's PTS Lider Pruszków and the basketball section of the football club, men's Znicz Basket Pruszków.

 The Pruszków Arena is a modern indoor velodrome.